Head of Operations and Sales

 5 ways technology has changed the world of recruitment for the better

-With the open nature of the internet, information of any kind can be obtained instantly.
+With the nature of the internet, information of any kind can be obtained instantly.
 As a place where we can research, connect and learn, the internet has proved to be the perfect tool for businesses wanting to expand their candidate pool.
-With 4.1bn people worldwide expected to use the internet in 2018, when it comes to online target audiences, recruiters are spoilt for choice.
-Able to promote to people across the globe, we have come a long way from reading job adverts in the local newspaper.
+This has given recruiters new opportunities to promote their services to people across the globe and given them direct access to a wider pool of candidates.

-Candidate-related data can be obtained from all over the internet, with various businesses monitoring candidates’ social media accounts and online presence in order to build a digital picture of their employment suitability.
-This is why in recent years we have seen the decline of the traditional CV, with recruitment companies using tools to see how potential candidates converse online, their online social standing, the size of their professional network and the influence they have on their chosen market.
+Candidate-related data can be obtained from all over the internet.
+Various businesses monitor candidates’ social media accounts and online presence to build a digital picture of their employment suitability.
+In recent years, we have seen the decline of the traditional CV, with recruitment companies using tools to see how potential candidates converse online, take a peek at their online social standing, the size of their professional network, and their influence on their chosen market.

 Here at Peoplebank, we’re continually keeping tabs on the new technologies that are coming to market so we can continue to innovate and provide the best recruitment solutions for our customers.
 If you’d like to learn more about the recruitment solutions we offer, get in touch, and our team will contact you to learn more about your needs.